-Progress was made by our joint venture company, Ador, established in December 2015 with Gamida for Life, an international group of companies focused on healthcare and life sciences, in preparing for the production and marketing of a unique, rapid-results molecular diagnostics system, and a selection of reagent kits.
-The first new instrument and reagents are expected to reach the market by the end of H2 2017.
+market.
+In December, we launched a new ELISA instrument, called Personal LAB, with several orders received to date.
+Progress also continued to be made by our joint venture company, Ador, established in December 2015 with Gamida for Life group, in its preparations for the production and marketing of a unique rapid-results sample-to-answer multiplexed molecular diagnostics system - that has already been granted several patents in the US - and a selection of reagent kits.